JuliaDataScience/JuliaDataScience/contents/load_save.md

 """)
 ```

-To write files, we define a little helper function
+To write files, we define a little helper function:

 ```jl
 @sc write_xlsx("", DataFrame())
 ```

-Now, we can easily write the grades to an Excel file
+Now, we can easily write the grades to an Excel file:

 ```jl
 @sc write_grades_xlsx()